neilchaudhuri/vidya-website/content/blog/welcoming-healthcare-gov.md

 ---

-Vidya is proud to have teamed with Accenture Federal Services to migrate [HealthCare.gov](https://www.healthcare.gov/) from a conventional [Java](/categories/java) monolith built with [Spring](/categories/spring) into [Scala](/categories/scala) [microservices](/categories/microservices) built with [Play Framework](/tags/play-framework).
+Vidya is proud to have teamed with Accenture Federal Services to transition [HealthCare.gov](https://www.healthcare.gov/) from a conventional [Java](/categories/java) monolith built with [Spring](/categories/spring) into [Scala](/categories/scala) [microservices](/categories/microservices) built with [Play Framework](/tags/play-framework).
 One of several factors that motivate software engineers is mission, and there are few missions more fulfilling than helping people access